linksplatform/Documentation/README.md

-# Documenatation
+# Documentation
-Documenatation root repository for LinksPlatform projects.
+Documentation and support repository for all LinksPlatform projects.